Missing Semester Lecture 5 - Command-line Environment

 1 | alias alias_name="command_to_alias arg1 arg2" |

-Note that there is no space around the equal sign =
+Note that there is no space around the equal sign =, because alias is a shell command that takes a single argument.

 Aliases have many convenient features: